microsoft/TypeScript-New-Handbook/chapters/Basics.md

 Running that last sample with TypeScript will give us an error message before we run the code in the first place.

-# Bugs beyond runtime errors
+## Non-exception Failures

 So far we've been discussing certain things like runtime errors - cases where the JavaScript runtime throws its hands up and tells us that it thinks something is nonsensical.
-Those cases come up because [the ECMAScript specification](https://tc39.github.io/ecma262/) actually declares that trying to call something that isn't callable causes an error.
+Those cases come up because [the ECMAScript specification](https://tc39.github.io/ecma262/) has explicit instructions on how the language should behave when it runs into something unexpected.

+For example, the specification says that trying to call something that isn't callable should throw an error.
-Sounds obvious, but you could imagine that accessing a property on an object that doesn't exist would cause an error too.
+Maybe that sounds like "obvious behavior", but you could imagine that accessing a property that doesn't exist on an object should throw an error too.
-Instead, JavaScript gives us different behavior to keep things entertaining and gives us the value `undefined`.
+Instead, JavaScript gives us different behavior and returns the value `undefined`:

 ```js
 let foo = {